Dodicin/cpp-geometry/README.md

 A collection of geometric algorithm implementations.

 # Structure
-- `include/` contains the headers of the library with the algorithms implementations'
+- `include/` contains the headers of the library with the algorithms implementations.
 - `src/` contains the source code for the demos.
 - `lib/` contains the statically linked libraries.
 - `res/` contains various resources for OpenGL (shaders, etc).